100% of our BSc (Hons) Computer Science graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

-If you do not have the right subjects or grades to enrol directly onto our BSc (Hons) Computer Science degree, this course offers an alternative route into degree study with an additional foundation year.
-This extra introductory year will give you the grounding you need to begin degree-level study.
+If you don't have the right grades to enrol directly onto our BSc (Hons) Computer Science degree, the foundation route offers an alternative route into degree study.
 The foundation year focuses on the study of computing and mathematics in order to provide a good numerical background that will support you throughout the remainder of the Computer Science degree.

 You will have around 16 hours of teaching in lectures, tutorials and practical sessions every week.
 You also need to spend four hours per week, per module on your coursework, general reading and other preparation.
 As part of your studies, we strongly recommend you spend up to a year working in industry in the UK or abroad.
 This means you can gain new skills and boost your career prospects, and often leads to job opportunities with your placement employer.